hlindberg/tahu/REFERENCE.md

 The value `undef` is also returned for non existing functions and for data types that do not have a `new` function.

 See
-* `tahu::is_callable_with` for testing if a callable can be called with a give set of arguments.
+* `tahu::is_callable_with` for testing if a callable can be called with a given set of arguments.
 * `tahu::signature` to get more information about the signature as a data structure.

 #### Examples